 The CCS is sad to announce the death of Tony Sale.
 Tony was a founder member of the CCS and has been a committee member since.
 Tony is of course most well known for his rebuilding of the Colossus code-breaking computer at Bletchley Park.

-There is more information of the National Museum of Computing's web site here, and on the BBC here.
+There is more information on the BBC”s website here.

 Computer Conservation Society Projects feature in royal visit to Bletchley Park

 On Friday 15 July, the Queen and Duke of Edinburgh visited Bletchley Park to meet some of the veterans involved in the World War II code-breaking achievements.
 As part of the visit, the Bombe reconstruction was demonstrated to the Queen by Jean Valentine, one of the veterans who regularly shows the machine to visitors; while John Harper, leader of the Bombe team, explained about the machine's reconstruction to the Duke of Edinburgh.
 The visit also included a visit to the National Museum of Computing which included a demonstration of the Colossus rebuild by Tony Sale.